-In environmental accounting, explanation of basic key items or the results obtained from accounting procedures are also categorised as qualitative data.
+In environmental accounting, explanation of basic key items or the results obtained

 Environmental conservation benefit is measured in physical units.
 However, by assessing the economic value of environmental conservation benefit measured in physical units, the same data can then be expressed in monetary value as well.
 For example, this method can be used to assess the economic value of lower health risk resulting from a reduction in air pollutant emissions.